mrodrig/json-2-csv/README.md

 ## F.A.Q.

 - Can the order of the keys be changed in the output?
 __Yes.__ Currently, changing the order of the keys in the JSON document will also change the order of the columns.
-(Node 10.26)
+(Tested on Node 10.xx)

 ## TODO
 - Use PARSE_CSV_NUMBERS option to actually convert numbers.
 Not currently implemented.
-- Add test cases (& fix potential issues) where data is an array of values
+- Respect nested arrays when in json2csv - Currently flattens them
+- If quotes in CSV header, strip them?
+Add as an option?